DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 >
 >31 “So don’t worry about these things, saying, ‘What will we eat?
 What will we drink?
 What will we wear?’
 32 <span style="color:Crimson;">These things dominate the thoughts of unbelievers</span>, but your heavenly Father already knows all your needs.
 (New Living Translation, 2015, Matt.
 6:25-32 NLT).

-The Bible shows however, that they are already rich!
-They are Kings and priests unto the Lord.

-> and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
-Amen (Revelation 1:6 NKJV).

 Do not fear for you are of more value than many sparrows.

 > Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 30 But even the hairs of your head are all numbered.
 31 Fear not, therefore; **you are of more value than many sparrows** (ESV Study Bible, 2008, Matt.
 10:29-31 ESV)

 ## Many forget that Christ and the Apostles Suffered in Poverty

-It's time for you to recognize that Christ (Mt 8:20) & the Apostles were poor, beaten, and were brutally treated and eventually murdered.
+Recognize that Christ (Mt 8:20) and the Apostles were poor, beaten, and were brutally treated and eventually murdered.
 If you flaunt your wealth in pride or believe in the false health & wealth prosperity Gospel, you are lost or being taken advantage of.
 This happens from a lack of understanding about biblical teaching, God does not look at things the way the world does (Isa 55:8-9; 1 Sam 16:7; James 4:4).

 <!-- were poor and did not want us to pursue material wealth. -->